Ansible-Playbook

 sudo adduser ansible

-Add the user to the wheel group (this will allow it to perform required system actions): bash sudo usermod -aG wheel ansible
+Set the user password: bash sudo passwd ansible Add the user to the wheel group (this will allow it to perform required system actions): bash sudo usermod -aG wheel ansible

 - Repeat these steps on all hosts.